yemaedahrav/CS568_GoldMiners/README.md

 6.code_with_2D_input_and_dense_matrices*
 Old 2D code
 ```
-Note: Kparitition.cpp is the latest updated, fastest running code for now.
+Note: Kparitition.cpp in Week4 is the latest updated, fastest running code for now.
 It is the one on which memory profiling has been done